jgeumlek/MoltenGamepad/documentation/README.md

 # profiles.md

-This file describes the syntax for setting control mappings in profiles
+This file describes the syntax for setting control mappings in profiles.
+Look here if you are interested in changing event mappings or device-specific options.

-# config_file.md
+# config_files.md

-This file describes the syntax and behavior of the  `moltengamepad.cfg` configuration file.
+This file describes the syntax and behavior of the  `moltengamepad.cfg` configuration file, along with describing the files in the `/options/` subdirectory.
+Look here if you are interested in affecting how MoltenGamepad starts or if you are interested in how MoltenGamepad reads its global settings.

 # wiimote.md